Annual Parish Assembly

 East Meon was an important Minster and Hundred in Saxon times.
 Both before and after the Norman Conquest it was a Manor of the Bishops of Winchester, who built the magnificent parish church of All Saints and the mediaeval manor house, The Court House.
 The village contains a number of ancient hall houses.
 It was chosen to be the ‘Domesday Village’ in 1986.

 East Meon Parish Council hold 6 meetings a year which take place in the Church Hall at 6.30pm.
 All Parishioners are welcome to attend and the agenda for each meeting is available on the website and also on the village noticeboards.
-Our next meeting will take place on Monday 28th January.
-In addition to the regular meetings, the Annual Parish Assembly will take place on Monday 29th April in the Village Hall.
+Our next meeting will take place on Monday 27th January 2020.
+In addition to the regular meetings, the Annual Parish Assembly will take place on Monday 27th April in the Village Hall at 7pm

 For any information about events and news within our village and local services and businesses, please visit our community and parish magazine website meonmatters.com

 For any information about planned roadworks in the Parish, please visit www.roadworks.org

 For any information about the Parish Council, please contact the Proper Officer - [email protected]